-- (1) The information contained in this table excludes certain immaterial equity and/or warrant investments held by the Company as at September 30, 2022, in instances where the Company is not actively involved with the subject company and/or has not ascribed any value to its investment. - (2) Equity ownership on a fully-diluted basis assumes the conversion of the convertible security described in the previous table.
+- (1) The information contained in this table excludes certain immaterial equity and/or warrant investments held by the Company as at December 31, 2022, in instances where the Company is not actively involved with the subject company and/or has not ascribed any value to its investment. - (2) As described above, as of the date of this MD&A, LeafLink International's Canadian operations have been temporarily suspended due to regulatory limitations in Canada. - (3) Equity ownership on a fully-diluted basis assumes the conversion of the convertible security described in the previous table.